kivy/python-for-android/doc/source/recipes.rst

 Examples of recipes
 -------------------

-The above documentation has included a number of snippets demonstrating different behaviour.
-Together, these cover most of what is ever necessary to make a recipe work.

-python-for-android includes many recipes for popular modules, which are an excellent resource to find out how to add your own.
+This documentation covers most of what is ever necessary to make a recipe work.
+For further examples, python-for-android includes many recipes for popular modules, which are an excellent resource to find out how to add your own.
 You can find these in the `python-for-android Github page
 <https://github.com/kivy/python-for-android/tree/master/pythonforandroid/recipes>`__.